What Is Transactional Analysis Therapy?

 In a TA session, you might:

-• Explore a recent interaction that felt confusing, and identify which ego states were active
+- Explore a recent interaction that felt confusing, and identify which ego states were active in both you and the other person

-• Trace a recurring pattern back to its origin — the script decision that set it in motion
+- Trace a recurring pattern back to its origin — the script decision that set it in motion, and the early relational environment that made that decision necessary

-• Practise responding from Adult in situations where you usually default to an old pattern
+- Practise responding from Adult in situations where you usually default to an old pattern — noticing what the shift feels like in the body, not just the mind

-• Examine the injunctions and drivers you carry, and assess whether they still serve you
+- Examine the injunctions and drivers you carry, and assess whether they still serve you or whether they are relics of an environment that no longer exists

 Frequently Asked Questions